Prepping to give blood is a big deal

 - Provide consent - If you're 16-years-old, we will need consent forms signed by your parents.
 Click here to download the forms.

 - Are you eligible? - If you're not sure if you can give blood, call our eligibility team at (800) 292-5534, ext.
 2243, Monday to Friday, 8:30 a.m. to 5:00 p.m.
 You can also email us here.

 Are you iron ready?

 Iron is an important mineral our body uses to produce new red blood cells.
+We always test the iron levels of every blood donor, before every donation.
 Low iron (or low hemoglobin level) is the most common reason for temporary deferral.
 If you are 16 or 17 years old, you can be eligible to receive a voucher for a free 100-day supply of iron supplements.
 For more information on the iron vouchers or iron-rich meal tips, click here.

 How to sponsor a blood drive

 - Blood Drive Check List

 - Blood Drive Best Practices

 - Donor Requirements/Eligibility